Offering the flexibility of online education and support for military students.

 methodology, and covers specific reimbursement theories, health

 care concepts, and the practical application of third-party

 This course is designed to build on the concepts and skills of program courses, specifically medical billing and coding.
-Students will gain additional hours of practical experience in medical billing, coding, and administrative functions in a classroom lab setting or as an externship at an affiliated site.
+You will gain additional hours of practical experience in medical billing, coding, and administrative functions in a virtual lab setting.

 Some programs have additional associated fees that are not included in the price of tuition.
 Click here or check with an Admissions Advisor for more information.

 Maine residents interested in enrolling in an online program: click here for tuition and fee information.

 Learn More about Kaplan University Tuition and Fees